Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 - Translating whitepaper sections, building out prompt libraries

-We later wrote an "anti-hallucination" prompt and use it as the opening step of our D-basket AI coin-selection flow.
+A better approach is to write an "anti-hallucination" prompt and use it as the opening step of any AI analysis flow.
 The full prompt library is over at Prompt Library →.
 Here's a snippet of the opening as a sample:

 Rules: 1.
 Do not produce specific numbers unless the user provided them in the input.
 2. Do not predict "up" or "down" — only describe the current structure.
 3. Any reference must start with "According to [unverified by me] ...".
 4. If you don't know, say "I don't know."
 5. Give 3 counter-hypotheses (if my view is wrong, what's the most likely reason).
 Task: Based on the following candlesticks and on-chain data [...real data pasted by the user...], give me a neutral description of the current BTC market structure.

-This prompt converts ChatGPT from "predictor" to "descriptor + devil's advocate."
-Hallucination rate dropped from 17% to roughly 4%.
+This prompt converts ChatGPT from "predictor" to "descriptor + devil's advocate," which markedly cuts the hallucination rate.
 That's what AI should look like in crypto.

 Stop asking ChatGPT "will BTC go up tomorrow."
 Ask it "if BTC drops 10%, what happens to my position and what should I prepare in advance" — that's a concrete, actionable question, and AI's output on questions like that is 10× more useful than its predictions.